 - Creative approaches are welcomed (work must be appropriate for print and online publication – questions regarding appropriateness will be answered in advance of submission)

-- Winning Entries will be published in the Journal of Social Work Practice
+Winning Entries will be published in the Journal of Social Work Practice.
+The awards are presented at GAPS Conference, November 2023

 Applicants should download application forms and further documentation here: